Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 Gigabyte BMCs allow for booting over HTTP.

-**Note:** Because of problems in the Gigabyte firmware, do not try to boot over NFS or CIFS.
+> **NOTE:** Because of problems in the Gigabyte firmware, do not try to boot over NFS or CIFS.

 Go to the BMC settings and setup the remote ISO for your protocol and node.